mustafahafidi/QC-to-LH/README.md

 - To run LH continously by watching file changes, run `spy run -n "stack exec -- liquid -isrc/ {target_file}" src/`

 In `package.json` are provided some other commands that run liquidhaskell with `stack` which you can either copy paste in your terminal, or run using `yarn` or `npm`

+# Roadmap / Timeline :calendar:

+### 1) Study automatic translation of GHC properties to Liquidhaskell proofs

+- :heavy_check_mark: Find a simple library that uses quickcheck to take into consideration (smaller than xmonad)~~ -> **Data.CircularList**
+- :heavy_check_mark: Get familiar with LH to parse the codebase
+- :heavy_check_mark: Transform not very deep test properties to formal proofs with LiquidHaskell
+- :heavy_check_mark: Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types.
+Added multiple properties with proofs.
+- :heavy_check_mark: Do the induction for the properties ignored
+- :heavy_check_mark: Apply everything on the examples of quickcheck (github)
+- :heavy_check_mark: Make a report/table on the proofs done until now
+- :heavy_check_mark: Redefine Eq == and rewrite properties, then prove them
+  - :heavy_check_mark: Create bug issues to show why reflecting mRotL,mRotR doesn't work
+- :heavy_check_mark: Solve the Heap proofs (try the refined data-type to ease the proofs)

+### 2) Design the tool and implement it

+- :heavy_check_mark: Check Template Haskell and GHC Plugin
+- :heavy_check_mark: Parse property declaration given as a String
+- :heavy_check_mark: Build refinement type and proof body of the parsed property
+- :heavy_check_mark: Build a syntactic sugar quasiquoter
+- :heavy_check_mark: Possibility to pass options to the custom quasiquoter
+- :heavy_check_mark: Parse options to automatically generate ple, ignore, reflect annotations
+- :heavy_check_mark: Added option to run LH on a single proof
+- :heavy_check_mark: Added automatic case expansion
+- :heavy_check_mark: Added automatic exhaustive induction
+- :heavy_check_mark: Option to limit the exhaustive induction to certain parameters

+### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)

+### 4) Defend thesis (17 July 2020)